Preserving Discrete Morse-Smale Complexes in Error-Bounded Lossy Compression: Our Method

 \subsection{Quantized Representation of Edits}

-To reduce the storage overhead associated with storing edits, we propose a quantized representation that efficiently encodes edit values while maintaining feature preservation while MSz directly stores the edits $\delta_i$ as floating-point numbers using a key-value pair format.
+To reduce the storage overhead associated with storing edits, we propose a quantized representation that efficiently encodes edit values while maintaining feature preservation, while MSz directly stores the edits $\delta_i$ as floating-point numbers using a key-value pair format.
 However, storing edits in floating-point representation incurs significant storage costs, particularly for large datasets or frequent edits.

 In contrast, our method applies a fixed edit step of $\xi/2^{q_{\max}}$ at each iteration, as defined in Equation~\eqref{eq1}.
 The quantized form allows us to store only the integer count of edits: $q$ for each vertex instead of floating-point values.
-The total edit at a vertex is simply computed as $\delta_i = q \cdot \xi/2^{q_{\max}}$.
-This significantly reduces storage overhead while ensuring the exact reconstruction of edited values.
-Since such cases are relatively rare (as shown in Figure~\ref{fig:error} (d)), this approach further reduces the need for floating-point storage, improving the overall compression ratio.
+The total edit at a vertex is simply computed as $\delta_i = q \cdot \xi/2^{q_{\max}}$, reducing storage overhead while ensuring the exact reconstruction of edited values.